-Compensation paid to the Named Executive Officers, and except as noted below, no other compensation was paid to directors in their capacity as directors of the Company or its subsidiaries, in their capacity as members of a committee of the Board or of a committee of the board of directors of its subsidiaries, or as consultants or experts, during the Company's most recently completed financial year.
+Except as noted below, no other compensation was paid to directors in their capacity as directors of the Company or its subsidiaries, in their capacity as members of a committee of the Board or of a committee of the board of directors of its subsidiaries, or as consultants or experts, during the Company's most recently completed financial year.

-The following table sets forth the details of compensation provided to the directors, other than the Named Executive Officers during the Company's most recently completed financial year.
-The value disclosed under Option-based awards for directors represents the deemed dollar value of the options granted.
+The following table sets forth the details of compensation provided to the directors, other than the Named Executive Officers, during the Company's most recently completed financial year.
+The value disclosed under option-based awards for directors represents the deemed dollar value of the options granted.